Devking/HeartsAI/README.md

 ### Things To Do

 - Finish state representations to be passed in to `performAction()`
-- Get working FSM AI
+- Get working Look-Ahead FSM AI
 - Get working MCTS AI

 ## Version Goals

 1.0.0 &mdash; first full working game version (with all human players)
-1.2.0 &mdash; full working game with basic FSM AI 1.3.0 &mdash; full working game with basic MCTS AI
+1.2.0 &mdash; full working game with basic Look-ahead FSM AI 1.3.0 &mdash; full working game with basic MCTS AI